 - North Dakota

-Even if you don’t live in a non-recourse state, you may qualify for a non-recourse loan.
+Even if you do not live in a non-recourse state, you may qualify for a non-recourse loan.
 Lenders typically only give non-recourse loans to people with good credit and a low debt-to-income ratio.

 Pre-Settlement Legal Funding Is Non-Recourse Debt with a Twist